What Netflix’s Oscar winner ‘Roma’ can teach brands about social impact

 It’s Tuesday on the Croissette.
 Here’s the buzz on what’s happening at the Cannes Creativity Festival:

-Stars, they’re just like us: Tuesday’s Hollywood-heavy program featured Natasha Lyonne, star of Netflix’s Russian Doll, talking about the expansion of director (and 2018 Fast Company Most Creative People honoree) Alma Har’El’s Free The Bid initiative.
-Called Free The Work, it plans to include far more than directors as well as increase the number of women, trans identifying, non-binary and underrepresented creators involved in all aspects of filmmaking.
+Stars, they’re just like us: Tuesday’s Hollywood-heavy program featured Natasha Lyonne, star of Netflix’s Russian Doll, talking about the expansion of director (and 2018 Fast Company Most Creative People honoree) Alma Har’el’s Free The Bid initiative.
+Called Free The Work, it plans to include far more than directors as well as increase the number of women, trans identifying, nonbinary, and underrepresented creators involved in all aspects of filmmaking.
 (Cool.)
 Big Little Lies‘ Laura Dern was in a session called “The Future of Prestige Content in the Streaming Age,” (I think we’re going to be okay), and The Office‘s Rainn Wilson, cofounder of SoulPancake, featured in a creative brainstorming session.
 (Sure, can’t hurt!)
 Oh, and four-time Academy Award-winning director Alfonso Cuarón was there, too.
 But more on that in a moment.

 The real global celebrity sighting of the day: Liz Sheridan!
 You may not recognize her name, but she’s been a TV sitcom mom to both Jerry Seinfeld and sitcom neighbor to . . .
 ALF.
 I don’t think she’s part of the festival, just having a mellow former TV sitcom star lunch.
 But who knows?